-Creating a school garden with preschoolers with 10 Easy Steps.
+Creating a school garden with Preschoolers with 10 Easy Steps.
 Read how to set up your preschool garden for opportunities for learning outdoors with kids.

-Gardens are a great way to integrate social and academic learning into a practical life, every day activity.
-There is so much potential in a garden classroom and Dayna, is here as a guest writer today, to showcase some of these school garden learning activities and advice for starting up and maintaining a school garden.
-She is an enthusiastic, hands-on parent who shares her natural living, homeschooling and sensory play ideas at Lemon Lime Adventures. ~Amanda
+Guest Post: Dayna is here as a guest writer to showcase some of these school garden learning activities and advice for starting up and maintaining a school garden.
+She is an enthusiastic, hands-on parent who shares her natural living, homeschooling and sensory play ideas at Lemon Lime Adventures.

 School Garden Learning Activities